shyamalrao221/Food-Delivery-forking/README.md

 # TOMATO - Food Ordering Website

-Thisss repository hosts the source code for TOMATO, a dynamic food ordering website built with the MERN Stack.
+This repository hosts the source code for TOMATO, a dynamic food ordering website built with the MERN Stack.
 It offers a user-friendly platform for seamless online food ordering..

 ## Demo